StochasticBiology/CEDAS-23-model-selection/README.md

 `chem-data.csv` is synthetic chemical data describing the rate of product formation as a function of reactant concentration (powers of reactant concentration are also given)

-`mt-data.csv` is bioinformatic data on mtDNA gene retention and associated possible predictors, taken from (2).
+`mt-data.csv` and `pt-data.csv` is bioinformatic data on mtDNA and ptDNA gene retention and associated possible predictors, taken from (2).

 # References